core accessibility principles for modern frameworks

 prefers-reduced-motionwhen combining focus restoration with scroll animations triggers vestibular disorders. - Scroll-Only Navigation: Relying solely on

-window.scrollTo()without programmatic focus movement leaves keyboard users stranded at the top of the document with no visual context.
+window.scrollTo()without programmatic focus movement leaves keyboard users stranded at the top of the document with no visual context. - Over-Triggering on Query Changes: Keying the restoration effect on the entire location object so it fires on hash or query-string updates, hijacking focus during in-page interactions.

 Frequently Asked Questions